Campground Review: Manatee Springs State Park, Chiefland, Florida

 The Spring pool maintains a 72 degree temperature year round which draws in Manatees from the river during the winter months when the temperatures in the river fall, thus the reason the springs are named Manatee Springs.
 The year round moderate temperature also provides humans swimming, scuba diving and snorkeling recreation year-round.

 From the spring pool, about 100 million gallons of cool, sparkling clear, clean water are discharged into the stream that connects to the Suwannee River.
-The stream and the river provide excellent waters for canoeing and kayaking; both types of water craft are available for rent by the park concessionaire, Anderson’s Outdoor Adventures.
-Anderson also offers pontoon boat tours of Suwannee River.
+The stream and the river provide excellent waters for canoeing and kayaking; both types of water craft are available for rent by the park concessionaire, Anderson’s Outdoor Adventures, who also carries a collection of camping equipment and supplies.
+Another service is pontoon boat tours of Suwannee River.

 Other types of recreation popular in the park are fishing, hiking, and mountain-biking.
 There are 8 miles of hiking and nature trails, plus two boardwalk trails.
 Biking is allowed on most of the hiking trails as well as on the roads running throughout the park.
-Some ambitious bikers will bike to town on highway 320; we’ve found the road to town relatively unbusy so reasonably safe for biking.
+Some ambitious bikers will bike to town on highway 320; we’ve found the road to town relatively less busy so reasonably safe for biking.

-Price-wise, Manatee Springs is middle-level and we feel a very good bargain for the services offered by the park and the high level of good maintenance.
+Price-wise, Camping fees at Manatee Springs is middle-level and in our opinion is a very good bargain for the services offered by the park and the high level of good maintenance.